ropensci-training/workshops-ubc-2014-02/02-biodiversity/rgbif_usecase2.md

-## rgbif use case No. 3 - Finding countries species are found in using rgbif
+## Finding countries species are found in using rgbif

 ### Load some libraries